San Diego Nathan Shock Center

 Successful applicants will be required to provide the SD-NSC with the following:

-• A seminar on the pilot study research at the SD-NSC Workshop/ Symposium on March 2025.
+• An oral presentation on the pilot study research at the SD-NSC Workshop/ Symposium in March 2026.

 • Notification of abstracts or papers published to which the pilot study contributed, up to 5 years after the end of the project.